 Our goal for all of our learning spaces, is that they are well-resources, flexible, and provides an environment that inspires learning.

 Around AISCThe AISC campus covers 13 acres and provides many spaces outside of our learning spaces.
 At the heart of our campus you'll find our newly re-designed track and soccer pitch, which is in constant use by our students.
-Next to the track, you'll find our 25 ft swimming pool that all physical education classes use throughout the year, and almost 150 swimmers compete in over the year.
+Next to the track, you'll find our 25-meter swimming pool that all physical education classes use throughout the year, and almost 150 swimmers compete in over the year.
 As Chennai has great weather all year round, we have outdoor spaces designed to sit and enjoy each other's company, as seen with the High School Commons and the Unity Courtyard.
 You'll find several places to relax inside and get something to eat as we have two cafés, one for students and one for adults, as well as two cafeterias for meals.
 We also have a large elementary school playground and Outdoor Learning Center for the younger grades.
 And what would a school be without a library?
 We have two libraries filled with over 60,000 resources available for our community!
 As AISC is more than just a school, its a community center, campus is a haven for students, parents and faculty.

 AISC has taken up the challenge of being an eco-friendly school.
 We have a responsibility to model this core value and practice what we hope students will live as well.
-As a celebration of our efforts, we were awarded Gold status by LEED (Leadership in Energy and Environmental Design), making us the first K-12 school in the world to achieve this status using the real-time ARC platform.
-Our Gold status comes from our score on 5 categories: Energy, Water, Waste, Human Experience and Transportation.
+As a celebration of our efforts, we were awarded Platinum status by LEED (Leadership in Energy and Environmental Design), making us the first K-12 school in the world to achieve this status using the real-time ARC platform.
+Our Platinum status comes from our score on 5 categories: Energy, Water, Waste, Human Experience and Transportation.
 Our efforts towards energy can be seen with our commitment to renewable energy.

 We currently have over 950 solar panels around campus that provide up to 22% of our daily power.
 We also try to reduce our energy use by installing motion sensor lights that turn off automatically.
 For water, we have a catchment that captures the rainfall, and we use that to water plants around campus, and we use it for toilet flushes.
 We also use a chemical free, German-engineered water treatment process.
 For waste, we recycle as much as possible.
 We have recycle bins around campus, but we also recycle materials that come from our campus renewal.
 The mounds in the Elementary school yard came from construction debris.
 We also reuse scrap wood from our carpentry shop.
 We are also using our organic waste in our community garden.
 Recently, we've been reducing our consumption of single-use plastic.
 We no longer use plastic straws or utensils.
 While we are proud of our environmental efforts, we are not done!
 We are always looking for ways that we as a campus can be more eco-friendly, and we hope that our efforts will inspire the generations to come.